 InfraStrata plc’s wholly-owned subsidiary, Islandmagee Energy Limited, is developing a pioneering underground natural gas storage facility at Islandmagee, a sparsely-populated peninsula on the east coast of County Antrim, Northern Ireland, located between the towns of Larne and Carrickfergus.

+It is the only largescale gas storage project in the entire island of Ireland and lends itself naturally to boosting the security of energy supply to the entire island.
+The fact that gas will be stored in salt caverns allows for high deliverability rates into and out of the store, helping to balance the gas network in times of peak stress.
 The Islandmagee facility is expected to provide over 25% of the UK’s natural gas storage capacity (based on 2018 data) and will support the growing demand for gas-fired power development and renewable energy generation throughout the United Kingdom and the Irish Republic.

 The storage caverns are formed by drilling wells from the well pad into the salt layer thereafter removing the salt (in a brine solution) and discharging it into the fast flowing Irish Sea via the leaching plant and pumping station.
 The rates and levels of discharge are highly regulated activities governed by the regulations set by the Department of Agriculture, Environment and Rural Affairs (“DAERA”).
 Our proposed discharge rates are well within the legal environmental limits and we have further proposed a monitoring program that is in excess of these legal requirements.

 The gas injection and withdrawal facility will be constructed on the surface and this will facilitate moving gas from the network to be injected into the caverns in times of excess supply and, conversely, withdrawn from the caverns back into the gas network when there is a shortage of gas supply.
 The project will have seven storage caverns and subject to approvals there may be an opportunity to develop further caverns.